rydmike/hive_wasm_case/README.md

 When building the same code using native Dart VM build as target or more relevant, when building with JavaScript as target, the type conversions all work as expected.

-This is two more WASM issues discussed with @kevmoo in a video meeting Nov 18, 2024.
+This issue covers the two other WASM issues mentioned [here #159375](https://github.com/flutter/flutter/issues/159375) that were discussed with @kevmoo in a video meeting Nov 18, 2024.
+A reproduction sample and issue in the Flutter repo was requested by Kevin during the meeting.

 ## Issue sample code